oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 This diagram shows a typical architectural overview for AVD.

-- The user endpoints reside either within an agency's on-premises network (hybrid) or on the public internet (cloud native).
+- The user endpoints reside either within an organisations on-premises network (hybrid) or on the public internet (cloud native).
 For hybrid deployments, ExpressRoute or a site-to-site VPN extends the on-premises network into Azure.
-Azure AD Connect integrates the agency's hybrid identity (Active Directory Domain Services (AD DS)) with Azure Active Directory (Azure AD).
+Azure AD Connect integrates the organisations hybrid identity (Active Directory Domain Services (AD DS)) with Azure Active Directory (Azure AD).
 Cloud native deployments that do not have a hybrid identity (AD DS) can leverage cloud-native Azure AD Domain Services or use native Azure AD join with Intune management.
 - The AVD control plane handles Web Access, Gateway, Broker, Diagnostics, and extensibility components like REST APIs.
-- The agency manages AD DS and Azure AD, Azure subscriptions, virtual networks, Azure Storage, and the AVD host pools and workspaces.
+- The organisation manages AD DS and Azure AD, Azure subscriptions, virtual networks, Azure Storage, and the AVD host pools and workspaces.
-- The agency uses multiple Azure subscriptions in an [enterprise-scale landing zone architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) as per [Microsoft's Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/overview) for Azure.
+- The organisation uses multiple Azure subscriptions in an [enterprise-scale landing zone architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) as per [Microsoft's Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/overview) for Azure.

 ## Assumptions

 The following represent the assumptions when considering to deploy Azure Virtual Desktop.

-- The agency already has a suitable Azure deployment or is planning an Azure deployment within the Australian Azure regions, with appropriate controls implemented up to Protected.
+- The organisation already has a suitable Azure deployment or is planning an Azure deployment within the Australian Azure regions, with appropriate controls implemented up to Protected.
 - Licensing is available for Windows 10 Enterprise multi-session, Windows 10 Enterprise and FSLogix.
   - Microsoft 365 E3, E5
   - Windows E3, E5
 - Adequate storage is provisioned for the expected number of users.
 Recommendation of a minimum of 30GB per-user for the Windows profile hosted with the FSLogix solution.
-- The agency has read the [client devices](https://desktop.gov.au/blueprint/client-devices.html) blueprint and ensures the [ACSC Windows 10 hardening guidelines](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/system-hardening/hardening-microsoft-windows-10-version-21h1-workstations) are being adhered to in relation to the AVD Windows 10 session hosts.
+- The organisation has read the [client devices](https://desktop.gov.au/blueprint/client-devices.html) blueprint and ensures the [ACSC Windows 10 hardening guidelines](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/system-hardening/hardening-microsoft-windows-10-version-21h1-workstations) are being adhered to in relation to the AVD Windows 10 session hosts.

 ## Prerequisites